cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 (A lot of discussion in this section on how dependent police departments have become on seizures of money and high-value cars to fill in their budgets.
 From the perspective of OPSEC, this is part of understanding the adversary's *motivations*.)

 More emphasis here on looking for drug use, or signs of drug use.
 Comes back around to *not looking like a fucking drug user* (and really, per Biggie Smalls, just not using when on the job).
-Also, returning to "cover" again...
-Just try to blend in.
+Also, returning to "cover" again… Just try to blend in.
 Don't have bumper stickers.
 Dress normie.
 Travel during high traffic times and pace the other cars (but don't be *too* careful).
 Etc.

 ### Traffic Stops (Case Studies)